Byont-Ventures/hackathon/frontend/README.md

 # Frontend Challenges

 These challenges provide a way to get started with web3 frontend development.
 The goal is to build an NFT minting Dapp that interacts with the blockchain and IPFS to min and view NFTs.
+Initially, we'll provide some boilerplate code, but you'll quickly be left to build new pages.

 - [Frontend Challenges](#frontend-challenges)
   - [Challenge 1 - Let's get started!
 Running the Dapp](#challenge-1---lets-get-started-running-the-dapp)